someobserver/recurgence/README.md

 The simpler the rule $\rightarrow$ the greater its potential.

 From the I Ching, to Bach's fugues, to Conway's Game of Life, the simplest of constraints produce emergent generativity.
-Two binary states — `0` and `1` — bootstrap infinite digital complexity.
+Two binary states — `0` & `1` — bootstrap infinite digital complexity.

-Just think: four DNA bases encoded themselves into a cascade of recursive protein expression who's capable of understanding this sentence.
+Just think, two DNA pairs: `A-T` & `C-G` encoded themselves into a cascade of recursive protein expression who's capable of understanding this sentence.

 Reality itself operates on a set of simple, thermodynamic principles that compound themselves into extraordinary informational complexity.